 Have you seen a cortado on a coffee shop menu and wondered what it was?
 This Spanish drink has taken the coffee world by storm, appearing on menus from coast to coast — next to the trusty latte, of course.
 So what separates a latte from a cortado, and which do you prefer?

-Keep reading to find out all about lattes and cortados.
+Keep reading to find out all about the great cortado vs latte debate.

 RELATED READ: What are the 21 different types of espresso drinks?

 The main difference between lattes and cortados is the size of the drink and the ratio of espresso to milk.
-Let’s quickly review:
+Let us quickly review:

 Cortados are made with equal parts steamed milk and espresso, and they may contain no foam or a small amount of microfoam.
 Lattes have quite a bit more steamed milk and are almost always topped with a solid layer of microfoam.
 Cortados are espresso-forward, while lattes are milk-heavy and may be made with caramel or peppermint syrup.